 Many people believe that good entrepreneurs are born; that it is not a trainable skill.
 I believe there is an innate component, but I also often agree with the great Peter Drucker, who said “It’s not magic, it’s not mysterious, and it has nothing to do with genes.
 It’s a discipline, and like any discipline, it can be learned.”

-If you feel you have the vision characteristics, you still could benefit from some of the key learnable skills that can improve the success and impact of every entrepreneur, assembled from an interview with Herb Kelleher of Southwest Airlines and other executives (the interview is no longer available online):
+If you feel you have a strong vision, you still could benefit from some of the key learnable skills that can improve the success and impact of every entrepreneur, assembled from an interview with Herb Kelleher of Southwest Airlines and other executives (the interview is no longer available online):

 - Ability to set priorities and focus on goals.
 Many people allow themselves to be driven by the crisis of the moment.
 Personal discipline is the key word here.
 Set yourself some priorities and goals, and live by them.